nuxeo/ffmpeg-nuxeo/README.md

     If true, then the package 'libfaac-dev' will be installed.
     If parameter is not set, then it is true if the package 'libfaac-dev' is installed.

+## WARNING

+**If nuxeo has been installed with the debian package, the script will remove it along with the nuxeo data**

-WARNING: this will first remove the following packages:
+This will also remove the following packages:

 - `ffmpeg`
 - `ffmpeg-nuxeo`